ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Failsafe Diagnosis in Logs or GCS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GCSs will often display text indicating the type of failsafe encountered.
-Refer to this table if you failsafe displays as a TYPE=X, REASON=X
+GCSs will often display text indicating the type of failsafe encountered, such as "Failsafe Short event on: type=1/reason=3".
+Type and Reason can be determined using the table below:

 .. raw:: html